Creating a Ceph OSD remove task#

 Creating a YAML template for the

 CephOsdRemoveTaskCR.
-For details, see Architecture: CephOsdRemoveTask.- If
+For details, see CephOsdRemoveTask custom resource.- If

 CephOsdRemoveTaskcontains information about Ceph OSDs to remove in a proper format, the information will be validated to eliminate human error and avoid a wrong Ceph OSD removal. - If the